Save Money on Custom Paint by Numbers: Compare Top Services

 Strengths: Instant files, lots of iterations, full DIY control.

 Trade-offs: You’ll handle printing/scaling, pick paints, and manage color matching.
 Realism depends on your settings and materials.
+For comprehensive DIY guidance, see our DIY paint-by-numbers kit creation guide.

 3) Makers (hybrid)